Classical and Medieval Studies Minor

-Welcome to Classical Studies!
+Welcome to Classical and Medieval Studies!

 Department of Literature and Language

-Director, Classical Studies Minor
+Director, Classical and Medieval Studies Minor

-Exempli gratiā: for their final Latin 2020 project, two of ETSU's finest Latinists Adam Timbs and Zach Whittaker translated into Latin two songs by Creedence Clearwater Revival, performing and recording (with the Minor director on drums) 'Born on the Bayou' and 'Travellin' Band'.
-By special permission of the songs' composer, you can hear these tracks in full by clicking the titles below.
+Whatever your medium, the study of ancient languages and literature can also inspire your own creativity.
+Exempli gratia: for their final project in Latin 2020, two of ETSU's finest Latinists, Adam Timbs and Zach Whittaker, translated into Latin two songs by Creedence Clearwater Revival, performing and recording (with the Classical and Medieval Studies Minor director on drums) "Born on the Bayou" and "Travellin' Band."
+By special permission of the songs' composer, the legendary John Fogerty, you can hear these tracks in full by clicking the titles below.

-Nascebar in palo (Born on the Bayou by John Fogerty © 1968 Jondora Music.
+Nascebar in palo ("Born on the Bayou" by John Fogerty © 1968 Jondora Music.
 Used by permission.)

-Ludens itando turba (Travelin' Band by John Fogerty © 1970 Jondora Music.
+Ludens itando turba ("Travelin' Band" by John Fogerty © 1970 Jondora Music.
 Used by permission.)

-a photograph of the recording session
+A photograph of the recording session

 Besides its many academic and creative applications, the study of classical languages is itself one of the most effective ways to sharpen English skills, giving polish to spelling, syntax, and style, and illuminating all rules of grammar.
 While required by most doctoral programs in Classics, Philosophy and History, having a classical language is a tremendous advantage to graduate school applicants in most any field.